 Liverpool call fan gatherings 'wholly unacceptable' after large crowds gather in city for second night running

-Merseyside police issue dispersal order for city centre after Liverpool fans celebrate winning first Premier League title
+Merseyside police issue dispersal order for city centre after Liverpool fans celebrate winning first Premier League title; 15 arrested on Friday night for "violent disorder"

 Large gatherings of Liverpool fans have been called "wholly unacceptable" in a joint statement by the club, police, council and a fans' group after crowds celebrated in the city for a second successive night.